 Always follow the trails of research from the information you consult.

-Whether it's a popular source magazine article, a secondary source journal article, or reports produced by committees or organizations, track down the studies mentioned in these publications.
-Often times resources like these reference studies conducted.
-You want to try to find the original research.
+If a popular source magazine article, a secondary source journal article, or reports produced by organizations mentions a research study, track down the studies mentioned in these publications to find the original research

 Make sure all sources cited are relevant to your thesis.